RE3CON/Quansheng_UV-K5_Firmware/v2.01.31_mods/readme.md

 ### `mod_roger_beep.py`
 My contribution: Now with single, dual, or triple beep!
 Completely rewrote roger routine.

+Changes "Roger" beep tone number and frequency(ies).

-You can change duration and/or frequency for each tone used.
+Customization: You can change duration and/or frequency for each tone used.
 Put 0 in correct duration if single ou dual beep is preferred.

-Change "Roger" beep tones.
 <hr>

 ### `mod_rssi_bars_SOS_alert.py`

 My contribution: Change RSSI meter behaviour, using 7 possible step bars.
 Evaluating RSSI is done via maths linear approach.
+Adds Morse code flashes as an added bonus.

-Completely rewrote routine, and created new function to blink flashlight (call, alarm) New!
+Rewrote some routines here, and created new function to blink flashlight (call, alarm)

+New!
 Now Alarm (panic button) will trigger a custom Morse code you can change if you want.
 Default is classic SOS pattern ... --- ...

 A different Morse pattern can also be chosen for classic blinking of flashlight (or SelCall ringing)

 Customization: